 What are we?
 We are nothing more than a ghost in a shell.
 In the near future, the world will erase nations and races.
-What do we get, something beyond AI.
+What do we get, something beyond AI?
 Ghost in the Shell, based on a manga by Shirow Masamune is a film that I have never got around to watching until now.
 I wouldn’t understand it anyway if I were a kid.
 Let’s just say it’s some pretty deep stuff.
-It’s so deep that it’s almost omnisciently god-like.
+It’s so deep that it’s almost omnisciently God-like.
 It made me wonder if God is a computer?!
-After all, life is nothing more than just information of simulated experiences.
+After all, life is nothing more than just information from simulated experiences.
 Are humans really different from machines?

 Do you like fighting games?
 I love fighting games even though I never did beat my brother in a match.
 It’s the only video game genre that will make me lose my temper.
 Let’s just say my brother enjoyed watching me get angry when I lose to him.
 Not so fun if you keep losing.
 However, I could sit for hours watching him play.
 It’s fun to watch.
 He still tries to encourage me to play it more often online.
-Unfortunately, I’m not the type who enjoy playing against a real life opponent.
+Unfortunately, I’m not the type who enjoys playing against a real-life opponent.
 The fighting games community can be a bit aggressive for my liking.

 This weekend I had a blast watching Street Fighter II The Animated Movie.
 Great fighting scenes mixed with ominous rock music made the viewing experience enjoyable.
 Even though the hero, Ryu is intended to be the highlight of this series (he stands for everything right and powerful), I actually am more intrigued with M. Bison.
 Why?
-His origin is mysterious and he has a crazy psychotic power.
+His origin is mysterious and he has crazy psychotic power.
 And I confess, there is a little bit of an evil side to me.
 Like M. Bison, I like to feel powerful!
 Who wouldn’t want to be the best of the best in terms of strength?
 I felt so macho watching this animation that it became comical to me.
 Ryu doing his rocking climbing and all.
 So intense.

-All of the characters, Cammy, Chun-Li, Vega, Fei Long, Sagat, E. Honda, Guile just to name a few made their entrance in this animation.
+All of the characters, Cammy, Chun-Li, Vega, Fei Long, Sagat, E. Honda, and Guile just to name a few made their entrance in this animation.
 So it was fun to watch your favorite characters in action.
 Although, I must say the highlight of this animation was Chun-Li versus the flamboyant Boy, Vega.
-I can tell they put a lot energy into this fighting scene.
+I can tell they put a lot of energy into this fighting scene.
 I guess who wouldn’t want to see a beautiful woman kick some boy’s butt in her underwear?
 There’s no time to be shy and modest.
 Some guy just clawed her face.
 Go Chun- Li!
 Show that bad boy some manners!

 I watched this on Amazon Prime Video.
 It’s currently free for streaming.
 And no, I am not advertising Amazon.
 The lockdown brought me to the site as I depend on it for groceries.
-It’s kind of like being distracted at the super market.
+It’s kind of like being distracted at the supermarket.
 Got to find something good to watch with my meal!

-Well that’s it for now.
-Until next time, bye bye.
+Well, that’s it for now.
+Until next time, bye-bye.

 In this unrequited love story, the two protagonists Hanabi Yasuraoka and Mugi Awaya happened to be honor students who use each other to replace the person they cannot be with.
 They rationalize their sexual meetups by using sound logic.
 I guess they are just too smart to study so they have time for screwing around.
 There are other characters involved in this unrequited love mess.
 The biggest one that stood out like a sore thumb is the female school teacher, Akane Minagawa.
 She puts on a nice front, but she is actually the biggest scum of them all.
 She enjoys stealing the affection of men from other women because it makes her feel like she is the ultimate prize.
 Truth is–she is just an empty blowup doll (that’s my metaphor of the day).
-I don’t blame audience for lacking sympathy for her, however, I must say it’s nice to see a woman take charge of her sexuality.
+I don’t blame the audience for lacking sympathy for her, however, I must say it’s nice to see a woman take charge of her sexuality.
 In most cultures, it’s more acceptable for a man to cheat on his wife–he’s just a man, but it’s not okay for a woman.
 Would a man still love his wife if she has multiple affairs outside of marriage?
 I think that is her dilemma.
 She sleeps with men casually out of contempt.
 How could anyone possibly love her unconditionally?
 As for the rest of the characters, they are not as developed or interesting.
-They are very two dimensional for my liking.
-I almost forgot they exist, but they are in the cover–the guy in the blue shirt, the blonde girl with twintails, and the redhead lesbian.
+They are very two-dimensional for my liking.
+I almost forgot they exist, but they are on the cover–the guy in the blue shirt, the blonde girl with twintails, and the redhead lesbian.
 I don’t even bother learning their names.